christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 vehicles.
 A fast pickup with an AA gun, a mortar on a truck, T-54s old enough to predate the Berlin wall.

-### Toyota Hilux
+### Wheeled Technical

 ![toyota technical image](../factions/ressources/toyota-new.excalidraw.png)

-The Toyota Hilux serves the full spectrum of armoured support.
+Technicals serve the full spectrum of armoured support.
 With almost anything the separtists deemed small enough to work being bolted to one, this fast pickup can serve as an anti-infantry, anti-tank or anti-air role, as artillery, as a driving bomb.

-Versatility, courtesy of Japan.
+>Even though the Hilux is a promiment example of the wheeled technical, feel free to use
+>any vehicle you want.
+This is for the unit for kitbashing.

 | Toyota Hilux | <img src="/factions/nato-symbols/units/wheeled-unarmed.excalidraw.png" align="right" alt="Toyota" height=30 width=auto></img> |
 | :---- | ---- |